mozzarellaV8/agora-marketplace/AgAssociationRules-04-04u.md

 quick observations at 0.005 minimum support:

-- prices within $10-$150 show up more than twice as much as the next nearest item - which is prices in the $150-$600 range.
-It might be worth taking a look at the distribution of this subset.
 - the United States shows up nearly twice as much as the next location - the UK.

 Moving forward - wanted to see how different minimum supports affected item frequency, so scripted a loop to plot a sequence of different values.